Financial Advisor Marketing Guide: Does Your Content Build Trust As Well As You Do?

 Fortunately, creating good original content is within reach of everyone.
 It just requires an investment of time.
 Alternatively, if your time is better spent on other aspects of your business, it may require an investment with a content development expert or ghostwriter familiar with the unique challenges of marketing for financial services.

-Your Content Must Provide Value
+Marketing Ideas: Your Content Must Provide Value

 The internet has turned the sales process on its head.
 Instead of holding out your advice for just paying clients, now you must show what you can offer first.

 You are asking people to entrust their life’s savings with you, so, of course, you need to earn their trust.
 One easy way to do it is to provide value up front with educational content.
 In the process, you can show how your firm is different and display your expertise on the topic.
-This can be done with blog articles, eBooks, webinars, videos or other ways.
+This can be done with blog articles, a book, eBooks, webinars, videos or other ways.
 The creation of short eBooks is a particularly powerful and affordable vehicle to jump start your lead generation efforts.

 Simultaneously, you’re putting yourself in the position of a subject matter expert.